page_banner_chemistry.jpg

 BIO 120 Principles of Biology I

-Students will examine concepts and theories in the following areas: the philosophy and methods of science; ecology; cell structure and function; genetics; and evolution.
-Three lectures, one laboratory.
-This course is intended to primarily serve those majoring in the Biological Sciences.
-Prerequisite or corequisite: BIO 120L.
+Students will examine concepts and theories in the following areas: the philosophy and methods of science, ecology, cell structure and function, genetics, and evolution.
+This course is intended to primarily serve majors in biological sciences.

 BIO 120L Principles of Biology I Lab